University of Derby: 1992–1997: Achievement of university status

 In 1992 the Further and Higher Education Act 1992 allowed the Derbyshire College of Higher Education to become the only school of higher education in the country to be upgraded directly to a university.
 On 31 October 1992, the T block (science subjects, which lies to the north of the North Tower) was opened by Princess Alice.

 In January 1994, Britannia Mill (a renovated mill) opened, at a cost of £10M.
 On 4 March 1994, the B block (business and management subjects, which lies north of the East Tower) was opened by the Conservative MP, Tim Boswell.

 Later in the autumn of 1994, the Atrium was built.
-In November 1997, the Learning Centre (now renamed ‘University Library’) was officially opened, having been built on a former car park.
+In November 1997, the Learning Centre (now renamed 'University Library') was officially opened, having been built on a former car park.
 The University of Derby was fully invested.

 1998–present: New campuses and further mergers

 In 1998, the university merged with High Peak College of Further Education in Buxton, which is in the North West of the County of Derbyshire.
 High Peak College was at that time based at premises in Harpur Hill, but moved to the Devonshire Dome in the centre of Buxton in 2005.

 In August 2012, the university merged with Leek College in Leek, Staffordshire.
 In 2013 the university merged all of its further education education provision into Buxton & Leek College.
 The college operates at the university's campuses in Buxton, Leek, and Kedleston Road in Derby.

 In October 2016, the university opened a new site in Chesterfield in the North-East of the County of Derbyshire.
 This is situated in the buildings of what was originally St Helena's Grammar School, which were converted by the university.

 In 2021, the university withdrew its Higher Education provision from the Buxton campus leaving just Buxton and Leek Colleges operating in Buxton.

 In 2022, the university opened the Nuclear Skills Academy in partnership with Rolls Royce Submarines Ltd. with the intention of 200 new apprentices being trained for the next 10 years.

+In October 2025, the university announced that it was considering making 265 members of staff redundant to ease financial pressures.
+Members of the University of Derby branch of the University and College Union (UCU) voted to strike for three days in December 2025 in an effort to halt the redundancy proposals.